lmu-cmsi1998-fall2025/assignments/the-non-accidental-programmer.md

 Use a similar naming schema as before: `episode-1031-<your GitHub username>`

+* Make sure to first create the directory for your local repository and `cd` into that before following GitHub’s instructions
 * After creating and initializing the repository, reload the GitHub website for it in order to show that your work has been successfully updated their servers
 * Feel free to invoke `git status` whenever needed, in order to get an up-to-date, accurate understanding of your repository’s status